geopandas/geopandas/doc/source/community/contributing.rst

   imports when possible, and explicit relative imports for local imports when necessary in tests.

-- GeoPandas supports Python 3.9+ only.
-The last version of GeoPandas supporting Python 2 is 0.6.
+- GeoPandas supports Python 3.10+ only.

 - Unless your PR implements minor changes or internal work only, make sure it contains a note describing the changes in the `CHANGELOG.md` file.